 Here we prepare a spectral survey in Band 3 of PKS1830-211, where a spiral galaxy at z~0.9 is detected in front of the bright background quasar at z~2.5.
-The background source is sufficiently bright (~2 Jy in Band 3) that short observations with the Early Science Cycle 2 array will result in very good optical depth limits of about 1%.
+The background source is sufficiently bright (~2 Jy in Band 3) that short observations with the Early Science Cycle 3 array will result in very good optical depth limits of about 1%.
 By covering a wide range of frequencies with several spectral settings, we expect to detect many molecular lines, enabling detailed comparison with the interstellar chemistry of the Milky Way interstellar medium.

 Receiver(s): Band 3.
-The molecules HCN, HNC, HCO+, HOC+, CS, HC3N have transitions redshifted into this band.
+The molecules HCN, HNC, HCO+, HOC+, CS, HC3N, for example, have transitions redshifted into this band.

 Angular resolution: In principle, angular resolution is not important for this experiment because we are looking for absorption lines against a bright background point source.
-However, an angular resolution of at least ~1.5" is needed so that the two lensed components of the quasar can be separated.
+However, an angular resolution of at least ~1" is needed so that the two lensed components of the quasar can be separated.
+In the OT, we will set the requested angular resolution to 1" and the LAS to 0" (unresolved).